 The Curly Coated Retriever was a favourite of English gamekeepers in the 1800s, when it was often used to retrieve wounded and dead game on land and in water.
 Prized for its field abilities, courage and determination, this breed suffered a decline with the rise of labradors.
 However, today, it’s a popular working dog and is still highly favoured for its retrieving abilities.

 The Curly Coated Retriever is the tallest of all the retriever breeds; it is strong, upstanding, and elegant, with a wedge-shaped head, small ears, deep chest, slightly tucked-up abdomen, and distinctive coat of tight curls in black or liver.

-These dogs are intelligent, active, and bold, with a streak of independence, requiring short and varied training sessions.
-Protective and loyal to its owners, it is more aloof with strangers and requires early socialisation.
-It is considered good with children although slow to mature and somewhat boisterous when young.
+These dogs are intelligent, active, and bold, with a streak of independence, and they require short, varied training sessions.
+Protective and loyal to its owners, this breed is more aloof with strangers than the Labrador or Golden Retriever, and requires early socialisation.
+However, the curly haired retriever is considered good with children, although it can be slow to mature and somewhat boisterous when young.

 The curly retriever can also be used in the picking up or beating line at driven shoots and is an excellent wildfowler.
 Many compete in other canine activities, and the breed is used by Guide Dogs for the Blind, making it a versatile working dog.